phpbb/documentation/development/extensions/modification_to_extension.rst

     Fatal error: Call to undefined function generate_pagination() in .../phpBB3/ext/nickvergessen/newspage/controller/main.php on line 534

-The problem is, that the pagination is now not returned by the function anymore, but instead automatically put into the template.
-In the same step, the function name was updated with a phpbb-prefix.
+The problem is that the pagination is no longer returned by the function, but instead automatically put into the template.
+Also, the function name was updated with a phpbb-prefix.

 The old pagination code was similar to: